 The Practicum is distinct from the Capstone Seminar, with each course earning three academic credits.
-An approved Practicum should precede the Capstone Seminar since you make a presentation about your Practicum as part of your Capstone Seminar requirements.
+An approved Practicum should precede the Capstone Seminar since you will learn how to develop an effective poster presentation based on your Practicum project as part of your Capstone Seminar requirements.